 - Self adhesive bandaids

-- Litter box for cats as well as litter
+- Litter box for cats and litter

 - Manual can opener